Melissa Huang’s solo show, Body Cloud to open at Brenau’s Leo Castelli Gallery in January

 Melissa Huang will be have a solo exhibition of her dynamic glitch-inspired paintings and video self-portraiture Jan.
 11 – March 19th, 2024 in Leo Castelli Gallery located in the John S. Burd Performing Art Center at Brenau University.

-An opening reception will be held from 5:30- 7:00 PM, Jan 11th at Leo Castelli Gallery with an Artist Talk that will be held in the Red Wine Lobby just outside the doors of Leo Castelli Gallery.
+An opening reception will be held from 5:30- 7:00 PM, Jan 11th at Leo Castelli Gallery with an Artist Talk that will be held in the lobby just outside the doors of Leo Castelli Gallery.